 I once knew an administrator who still conducted research in their lab.
 One day, a post-doc accidentally mixed two substances in the fume hood, leading to an explosion that destroyed the hood.
 The administrator, under pressure to reduce accidents in their unit, did not report the incident to others as they were the only required chain of reporting.
 Months later, a young faculty member in their unit had a similar incident that destroyed another fume hood.
 A year later, a similar accident sent 16 people to the hospital at a neighboring institution.

 In a famous study titled, “A fee is a price” researchers investigated the efficacy of the deterrence hypothesis at mitigating the undesirable behavior of picking a child up late from daycare.
 This is low — abusing the personal time of a lower-paid caretaker charged with the health and well being of your child.
 In many ways this parallels the minor accidents, cuts, and knuckle bangs we’re being asked to report.
 In order to couple these to performance evaluations, a non-arbitrary metric must be created to decide how big the penalty, or price, should be.
 Contrary to expectations, the researchers performing the study found that adding the penalty actually increased the negative behavior that it intended to deter.
 The researchers deduced that the penalty became a price — if I’m late, I’ll pay the $20 and everything is ok — regardless of whether the caretaker had other plans.
 Perhaps the most troubling finding from the study was once the penalty was systemized, the bad behavior continued regardless of whether the penalty was removed or not.
-Once you marginalize or put a fee on a person, it’s tough to treat them as a person with dignity again.
+Once you marginalize or put a fee on a person, it’s tough to treat them as a person with rights and dignity again.

 I’ve seen this play out many times with daycares, teams, and communities I’ve been involved.
 Reliably the diminishing of people and disruption of personal connection leads to the demise and under performance of the organization.
 When an authoritarian is presented with this evidence contrary to their belief, they reliably counter with, “oh I’ll make the penalty severe enough to deter the behavior.”
 What else can they do?
 This approach, in the absence of appropriate developmental scaffolding, leads to a depressed environment adverse to uncertainty.
 Everyone becomes afraid to report safety, afraid to discuss safety, afraid to try new things and push the limits (isn’t trying new things and pushing the limits called research?) — often simply because trying new things is no longer the norm.
 When something is not the norm, it becomes an uncertainty risk and threat.